The-Academic-Observatory/observatory-platform/docs/installation.md

 deactivate
 ```

-## Installation via GitHub repo
+## Installation from source via GitHub repo
-If you want to install the observatory platform from the github repository, make sure you have `git` installed (`sudo apt install git` on Ubuntu if you do not).
+To install from the GitHub repository, make sure you have `git` installed (`sudo apt install git`).
+This method is useful if you want to do development or make modifications to the observatory platform.

 ### Clone the repository